5 Considerations for Increasing Prices on Home Furnishings Products

 Of course, it would be easiest to average out the impact of your business’ supply costs overall and apply that as a flat percent increase across all products.

 If freight costs are impacting every product in your catalog, there may be an across-the-board increase to account for those.
-But for materials, take the time to understand what materials are required for what products, how those costs are rising, and apply those increases accordingly.
+But for a cost like materials, take the time to understand what materials are required for what products, how those costs are rising, and apply those increases accordingly.

 4. Revisit your promotional calendar.